Trust is the currency of today and will be central to defining the winners of tomorrow.

 Trust plays a central role in helping consumers overcome perceptions of risk and insecurity (McKnight, 2002)

 The “balancing act” of competing business interests and privacy requirements will be of increasing importance in the near future.
-Marketing often takes advantage of the consumer’s bounded rationality and their well known cognitive biases.
-Such a rather opportunistic approach in digital markets is not sustainable.
+Marketing often takes advantage of the consumer’s bounded rationality and well-known cognitive biases.
+Such a rather opportunistic approach in digital markets and AI is not sustainable.

-Electronic markets have the potential to substantially reduce information asymmetry and transaction costs.
-They offer effective opportunities to gain insights into needs and behaviours of customers.
-Extracting these insight requires respectful and farsighted handling of personal data.
-The digital revolution with its explosive growth of data and system complexity is about to transform industries again.
-In order to harness the potential of data, the digital economy and its data driven business models must get on a journey towards trust-based customer relationships.
+Electronic markets have the potential to reduce information asymmetry and transaction costs substantially.
+AI will increase productivity and change professional work-life as we know it.
+Together, they offer effective opportunities to gain insights into the needs and behaviours of customers.
+Extracting these insights requires respectful and farsighted handling of personal data.
+The digital revolution, with its explosive growth of data and system complexity, is about to transform industries again.
+In order to harness the potential of data and AI, the digital economy and its data-driven business models must journey towards trust-based customer relationships.

 It all starts with a better understanding of digital trust.